wro4j/wro4j-examples/wro4j-quickstart/README.md

 # heroku-simple-web-app
 Quickstart wro4j application.
-This application can be deployed on heroku (all configurations are ready).
+This application is deployed on [heroku](http://wro4j-quickstart.herokuapp.com/).

 The application uses webjars provided as maven dependencies which are bundled inside a single resource merged by wro4j.